Boost revenues with Google Shopping Feed

 Google Shopping Feed is incredibly simple while being beautifully effective.
 We take images of your products, give them their own custom campaign in AdWords and then post them for the world to see.
 Getting the right keywords and phrases is crucial for PLAs, so we take all the stress and strain away from you and use our expertise to get your ads looking and sounding right.

-How much does it cost to start a Google Shopping Feed?
+How much does it cost to start Google Shopping campaigns?

-The second section of payment is based on the running of your ads.
+The second section of payment is based on the running of your Google shopping campaigns.
 This includes any changes that are needed, access to monthly meetings with our team, and a detailed, monthly report on how the campaign is going.
 This is all charged at 15% of the click budget, which means you only pay us if the campaign is doing well.